 There are many Sydney Festivals worthy of a visit.
 No Sydney tour is complete without taking part in some of the major events that happen in the city.

-In Sydney, Australia Day is celebrated on January 26 every year with a packed harbour and ferry races.
-Beaches around Sydney are packed with swimmers, surfers and sunbathers.
-Parks are filled with people barbecuing and picnicking.
+Sydney celebrates Australia Day on January 26 every year with a packed harbour and ferry races.
+Beaches around Sydney are full of swimmers, surfers and sunbathers.
+Parks fill with people barbecuing and picnicking.

-Due to Sydney’s large Chinese population, Chinese New Year has become one of the most popular outside of China.
-Sydney has about 6 suburbs where it is possible to visit an just speak Chinese.
-Dragon boat races, dragon dances, statues of the Chinese zodiac all come alive during this event.
+Due to Sydney’s large Chinese population, Chinese New Year is now one of the most popular outside of China.
+Sydney has about 6 suburbs where one can visit and just speak Chinese.
+Thus, dragon boat races, dragon dances, statues of the Chinese zodiac all come alive during this event.

-The Sydney Gay and Lesbian Festival closes down the city of Sydney for the day every February.
-Gender confusion abounds in this very colourful festival with people coming from around the world o experience it.
+The Sydney Gay and Lesbian Festival closes down the city of Sydney for a day every February.
+Gender confusion abounds in this very colourful festival.
+Moreover, people come from around the world to experience it.

-The Royal Easter show started out as an agricultural show, and whilst it is still an agricultural show, it is much much more.
-With rides to thrill any ages group, shows that include motorcycle and car trick driving and of course fireworks, it is a centrepiece show of Sydney.
+The Royal Easter show started out as an agricultural show.
+Whilst it is still an agricultural show, it is much much more.
+The show has rides to thrill any age group, shows that include motorcycle and car trick driving and of course fireworks.
+It is indeed a centrepiece show of Sydney.

-In April, Anzac Day is celebrated by playing “Two Up”, a gambling game whereby people bet on heads or tails, once played on the fields of battle.
-It is legal for this one day of the year and can be seen in certain pubs and clubs around the country.
+In April, Sydney celebrates Anzac Day to commemorate the contribution that the ANZACs made to the country.
+It is celebrated with street parades and by playing “Two Up”.
+Two up is a gambling game whereby people bet on heads or tails, once played on the fields of battle.
+Moreover, it is legal for this one day of the year and can be seen in certain pubs and clubs around the country.

-Australian Fashion Week is intended for retail buyers to buy forthcoming spring/summer collections directly from designers and manufacturers.
+Australian Fashion Week is a week where retail buyers come to buy forthcoming spring/summer collections directly from designers and manufacturers.
 It is a big event and draws in people from all around the world.

-Held in May, Vivid Sydney is an annual celebration of light and music.
+Vivid Sydney is an annual celebration of light and music that takes place in May.
 It includes large sometimes interactive outdoor light installations and projections, musical performances.

-Sydney Cherry Blossom Festival is held in August each year at the Auburn Botanical Gardens.
+In August every year, Sydney Cherry Blossom Festival brings to life the Auburn Botanical Gardens.
 The gardens, apart from the Cherry Blossom trees, the Japanese food and Japanese shows, have a small section of Australian animals.

-The Manly Jazz Festival takes place at Manly over the October long weekend each year.
-Jazz performers perform as various stages and on the street.
+The Manly Jazz Festival takes over Manly for the October long weekend each year.
+Jazz performers perform at various temporary stages and on the street.